shamrice/COBOL-Guest-Book-Webapp/README.md

 # COBOL Guest Book WebApp
-A simple guest book demonstration written in GnuCOBOL
+A simple website guest book demonstration written in GnuCOBOL

+## How to build
+Building the project can be done by running the "build_and_deploy.sh" shell script itn he sources directory.

+The following variables can be set:
+* DEPLOY_CODE - set to true to copy compiled COBOL source files and HTML documents to local web server directories.
+* HTML_DEST_DIR - Location to copy HTML files to in file system.
+(Default: /var/www/html)
+* CGI_BIN_DEST_DIR - Location to copy the compiled COBOL files to.
+(Default: /usr/lib/cgi-bin)

 ## Screen shots